wall41 - a program to extract information from a raw HP41 Write All file

 wall41 -?

-An HP41 Write All file is a dump of the entire contents of user memory, including user data, user programs, buffers, key assignments and the status registers. wall41 reads a raw Write All file from standard input and extracts one or more of these sections from it.
+An HP41 Write All file is a dump of the entire contents of user memory, including user data, user programs, buffers, key assignments and the status registers. wall41 reads a LIF or raw Write All file from standard input or the file specified with the command line parameter INPUTFILE and extracts one or more of these sections from it.
 The extracted data is written either to standard output or to the specified file.
-In turn this information can be decoded by other filters in the LIF Utilities package.
+In turn this information can be decoded by other programs in the LIF Utilities package.

 -k [key_file]